 108 Mile Ranch, BC V0K 2Z0

-The 108 Heritage Site will be open on Labour Day, September 2nd from 10 am to 5 pm.
+The buildings will be open from 10 am to 5 pm daily.

 Come on by the Heritage Site and meet Tanya and Tracy Lynn and share some stories with them.
 You just might hear your story in a song.
 July 31 to Aug.
 3 at the Post House from 10:30 am to 3:30 pm.
 The ladies will also entertain you later at 7 pm with some great music.
 If weather permits it will happen down at the stage, so bring a lawn chair and maybe a blanket and if not, then it will be in the Chapel.
 You won't want to miss it.